 Cut the chilled crumble topping into rectangles, the size of each fillet or escalope, and place on top.

-Place under the hot grill for about 2 minutes or until golden, crispy and clinging to the salmon fillets.
+Place under the hot grill/broiler for about 2 minutes or until golden, crispy and clinging to the salmon fillets.

 This crumble topping also works well with other firm white fish fillets (haddock, mahi-mahi) and chicken.

-If making with chicken, ensure to pre-cook the chicken for much longer to cook it right through, then finish under the grill to crisp.
+If making with chicken, ensure to pre-cook the chicken for much longer to cook it right through, then finish under the grill/broiler to crisp.

 What to Serve with Herb Crusted Salmon

 For this parmesan herb crusted salmon, the flavours and textures are full on.
-It's important not to overcook the salmon, keeping it succulent and rosé pink in the middle.
+It's important not to overcook the salmon.
+Keep it succulent and rosé pink in the middle.

-The result is the dish compliments a beurre blanc sauce (try with the added smoked tea) and a number of side dishes, such as sautéed green beans with garlic or roasted asparagus.
+The result is the dish compliments a beurre blanc sauce - try with the added smoked tea in my recipe.
+A number of side dishes goes well, such as sautéed green beans with garlic, roasted asparagus or a gratin Dauphinois.

 Add a little samphire (salicorne in French), steamed just for 2-3 minutes.
 I say a little, as it's seaweed so particularly salty.

-For wine pairing with such parmesan flavours and to cut the salmon fat, a gutsy yet floral white wine would go really well - as would Champagne - even rosé (Billecart-Salmon comes to mind, which is a happy naming coincidence with the dish!)
+For French wine pairing with such parmesan flavours and to cut the salmon fat, a gutsy yet floral white wine would go really well.
+As would Champagne - even rosé (Billecart-Salmon comes to mind, which is a happy naming coincidence with the dish!)

 Pair with a white Burgundy such as Chablis, Meursault, or from the Loire (Savennières, Saumur, or a white blockbuster, Châteauneuf-du-Pâpe.